 Although you’re swimming in open water, the number of people jostling around to get closer to the whale sharks might make you feel like you’re actually at the ringside of a famous show — Lunch Time with the Whale Sharks of Oslob.

-If probably know by now that swimming with whale sharks is one of the top things to do in Cebu.
+You probably know by now that swimming with whale sharks is one of the top things to do in Cebu.
 The best part is, these whale sharks in Oslob can be spotted all year round.
 But does anything about this sound fishy to you?

 The Problem with Feeding the Whale Sharks